brycewray/hugo-site/content/posts/2019/03/plain-truth.md

 Whether we're talking about an op-ed I wrote in a school newspaper or a pitiful attempt my almost-fourteen-year-old self made at a novel in the ensuing summer of &rsquo;69, the now-dingy sheets of typing paper on which they exist have long since seen their better days, but I can read them again any time I want.

-Will today's kids will be able to say that in 2069 about things they're writing now?
-For that matter: will *you* will be able to say it in *2029* about *your* current work?
+Will today's kids be able to say that in 2069 about things they're writing now?
+For that matter: will *you* be able to say it in *2029* about *your* current work?

 Exaggeration?
 Perhaps.
 But think about it.